ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-ph4mini.rst

 RC Input
 ========
-The PPM pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF which requires a true UART connection.
-However, bi-directional protocols which include telemetry, such as SRXL2 and FPort, when connected in this manner, will only provide RC without telemetry.
+The PPM pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF/ELRS and SRXL2 which require a true UART connection.
+However, FPort, when connected in this manner, will only provide RC without telemetry.

 To allow CRSF and embedded telemetry available in Fport, CRSF, and SRXL2 receivers, the RCIN port's RCIN pin can also be configured to be used as true UART RX or TX pin for use with bi-directional systems by setting the SERIAL4 parameters appropriately.